Amanda Anisimova

 2025 Cincinnati WTA Results (Confirmed & Updated) Including Qualifiers – Detailed Stats From Quarterfinals to Final

 The 2025 WTA 1000 Cincinnati Open runs from August 7–17 with a supersized 96-player field—up from 56 last year—on the fast outdoor hard courts of the Lindner Family Tennis Center.
 As the final major stop before the US Open, it promises a stacked lineup of the WTA Tour’s best.
-Sabalenka Returns to Defend Her Crown…
+Sabalenka Returned to Defend Her Crown…

 -